apache/druid/docs/content/tutorials/tutorial-batch.md

 ## Getting started

-This tutorial demonstrates how to perform a batch file load, using Druid's native batch ingestion.
+This tutorial demonstrates how to perform a batch file load, using Apache Druid (incubating)'s native batch ingestion.

 For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.html) and have it running on your local machine.
 You